Bin-Huang/prray/README.md

 _Think of it as an async version of method `map`_

-The mapAsync() method returns a promise (`PrrayPromise` exactly) that resolved with a new prray with the resolved results of calling a provided async function on every element in the calling prray, or rejects immediately if any of the promises reject.
+The mapAsync() method returns a promise (`PrrayPromise` exactly) that resolved with a new prray with the resolved results of calling a provided async function on every element in the calling prray, or rejected immediately if any of the promises reject.

 The provided async function is called on every element concurrently.
 You may optionally specify a concurrency limit.